 A: Please help us plan and RSVP here by July 26.

 Q: Can I bring my pet(s)?

 A: Yes, please!
-Pets are allowed at the park at the California location, but you may be required to pay a $2 fee per pet per day and they are technically supposed to be on a leash when not in a tent.
-Pets are welcome at the Minnesota location.
-There will probably be several dogs attending and Sarah’s parents’ yard is unfenced and adjacent to large wooded areas and fields.
+Pets are allowed at the park at the California location, but they ask for a $2 fee per pet per day (drive past the group campsite gate for less than a mile and pay at the entrance to the main campground) and they are technically supposed to be on a leash when not in a tent.

 Q: How can I contact you with questions?